tolu360/react-native-google-places/README.md

 ##### iOS (with Cocoapods)

+- In XCode's "Project navigator", right click on project name folder ➜ Add Files to <...>.
+Ensure `Copy items if needed and Create groups` are checked.
+Go to node_modules ➜ react-native-google-places ➜ add `ios` folder (this step may not be required if running `react-native link` already worked for you).
 - Add `pod 'GooglePlaces'` and `pod 'GoogleMaps'` to your Podfile.
 - If you are not using Cocoapods in your project already, run `cd ios && pod init` at the root directory of your project.
 Otherwise just edit your Podfile to include: